Erdeven

 Erdeven ([ɛʁdəvɛn]; An Ardeven) is a commune in the Morbihan department in the region of Brittany in north-western France.
-Inhabitants of Erdeven are called Erdevenois.

 Its main industry is tourism.
 Attractions include a seven kilometre-long beach beside the Atlantic and many prehistoric sites featuring megaliths.
-The Mané-Croch, Mané-Bras and Crucuno dolmens and the Kerzerho alignments lie just outside the commune.
+The Mané-Croch, Mané-Bras and Crucuno dolmens and the Kerzérho alignments lie just outside the commune.

+Population

+Inhabitants of Erdeven are called Erdevenois in French.

 Twin towns

 It is twinned with St. Märgen in the Black Forest region of Germany.